-If a license expires before updated license information is displayed on the Board's website, the licensee may not practice while waiting for the renewal process to be complete.
+If a license expires before updated license information is displayed on the Board's online verification system, the licensee may not practice until the renewal process has been completed.
 A licensee is subject to disciplinary action if he/she continues to practice after the license expires.

 A license may be renewed at any time in the three months prior to its expiration date, with no change in expiration date.

 The State's online payment system is occasionally unavailable due to scheduled and unscheduled maintenance and other issues beyond the agency's control.
 Renew early if possible to avoid last minute delays in renewing.